How to Present Logo Designs with Branding Mockups?

 6 – Use Clipping Masks in Photoshop

-Clipping masks are helpful for compositing and layering images in Photoshop.
+Clipping masks help composite and layer images in Photoshop.
 Learn how to use clipping masks in Photoshop by following these basic instructions.

 Clipping masks allow you to layer a portion of an image over another without merging them.
 You can even create effects where part of an image is transparent, so you can see what’s behind it!

 Follow along for a step-by-step example using vector and raster images using Photoshop CS5 and Paint Shop Pro X4.
-We’ll also cover how you can build your custom brushes for your work!
+We’ll also cover how to build your custom brushes for your work!

 7 – Use Frame Tools and Filters in Photoshop